-Coronavirus information: The university remains open, with emergency management protocols activated and operational modifications and precautions in place to support social distancing.
-In-person instruction has transitioned to a system of alternative course delivery.
-View the latest information on the App State Coronavirus Information website.
-Read the latest update posted 3/27/2020 at 5:59 p.m.
+Coronavirus information: The university remains open, with emergency management protocols activated and operational modifications and precautions in place.
+Instruction has transitioned online for summer sessions.
+Read the latest update posted 6/2/2020 at 6:30 p.m.

 App State’s Food Resource Hub provides food and personal care items for university students, faculty and staff in need.
 Despite the global pandemic, it remains an operational resource for the Appalachian community.

 Nearly 40 members of Appalachian’s faculty are working collaboratively to address topics related to the global COVID-19 pandemic.
 Such topics include the virus’s economic impact on the region and how to support rural, socially vulnerable community members living alone.